vaibhavsagar/resume/resume.md

 ### Software Engineer at Agileware \hfill January 2015--March 2016 ###

 - Developed web applications using Drupal, CiviCRM, and Wordpress \hfill _PHP_

-### Junior Software Developer at Agile Digital \hfill April--September 2014 ###

-- Developed a single-page web application for finding affordable housing in Canberra \hfill _JavaScript_
-- Built the front end of a native iOS app for user generated films \hfill _Objective-C_

 ### Tutor at ANU College of Engineering and Computer Science \hfill Semester 1, 2012 and 2014 ###